ravem/synology-pcloud-and-rclone/README.md

 If you're on some linux probably the config has been created in `.config/rclone/rclone.conf`
-If you're on WSL it should be here `C:\Users\USERNAME\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc\LocalState\rootfs\home\USERNAME\.config\rclone\rclone.conf`
+If you're on WSL it should be here:
+`C:\Users\USERNAME\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc\LocalState\rootfs\home\USERNAME\.config\rclone\rclone.conf`
 Copy the file content (or copy it from the terminal windows you have used for rclone config, omitting the dashes).